hyperter96/gitlab-operator/doc/backup_and_restore.md

 ## Migration between Helm-based and Operator-based installations

-Backups created in a Helm-based installation can typically be restored in an OpenShift-based installation, and vice-versa.
+Backups created in a Helm-based installation can typically be restored in an Operator-based installation, and vice-versa.

 These flows will be tested more extensively throughout the development of the Operator.
 See